claudiofahey/taxidemo/README.md

 - Flink: Apache Flink® is an open-source stream processing framework for distributed, high-performing, always-available, and accurate data streaming applications.
   See <https://flink.apache.org> for more information.

-- Data Preparation: The [notebooks](preprocess_data) directory contains a Jupyter notebook used to prepare the data that the Streaming Data Generator will use.
+- Data Preparation: The [preprocess_data](preprocess_data) directory contains a Python script used to prepare the data that the Streaming Data Generator will use.
   This reads the NYC Yellow Taxi trip data and produces a set of JSON files containing events based on the trips.
   Events are written in time order.

-- Streaming Data Generator: A streaming data generator has been created that can playback data and send it to the RESTful gateway.
+- Streaming Data Generator: A streaming data generator has been created that can playback data and send it to the REST gateway.
   This is a Python script and is in the [streaming_data_generator](streaming_data_generator) directory.

-- Gateway: This is a RESTful web service that receives JSON documents from the Streaming Data Generator.
+- Gateway: This is a REST web service that receives JSON documents from the Streaming Data Generator.
   It parses the JSON, adds the remote IP address, and then writes it to a Pravega stream.
   This is a Java application and is in the [gateway](gateway) directory.